yahyaemre/yt-comment-generator/README.md

 # yt-comment-generator
-A YouTube fake comment generator built with React.
+A YouTube Fake Comment Generator

 - You can generate fake & prank YouTube comments with this app.
 - Built with React and Tailwind